scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Previous workflow management tools have been written for FLASH.
 (For example, the "Milad system" was implemented entirely in Makefiles.)
 However, none of the prior attempts have placed reproducibility as their primary concern.
-This is in part because fully capturing the setup metadata requires alterations to the build system.
+This is in part because fully capturing the setup metadata required alterations to the build system.

 The development of flmake started by rewriting the existing build system to allow FLASH to be run outside of the main line subversion repository.
 It separates out a project (or simulation) directory independent of the FLASH source directory.
 This directory is typically under its own version control.

-Moreover for each of the important tasks (setup, build, run, etc), a sidecar metadata *description* file is either written or modified.
+For each of the important tasks (setup, build, run, etc), a sidecar metadata *description* file is either initialized or modified.
 This is a simple dictionary-of-dictionaries JSON file which stores the environment of the system and the state of the code when each flmake command is run.
 This metadata includes the version information of both the FLASH main line and project repositories.
 However, it also may include all local modifications since the last commit.
-A patch is automatically generated using the standard utilities and stored directly in the description.
+A patch is automatically generated using standard posix utilities and stored directly in the description.

 Along with universally unique identifiers, logging, and Python run control files, the